woocommerce/woocommerce/readme.txt

 * Tweak - Ignore converting float meta value for registered post meta. #21333
 * Tweak - Remove 'order_again' query string to avoid multiple re-orders. #21444
 * Tweak - Remove Netherlands Antilles from the North America continent definitions. #21449
+* Tweak - Display label and meta on the same line in order emails to match frontend Order Details styling. #21456
 * Performance/Tweak - Use post_author for the order customer instead of '_customer_user' meta data. #17895
 * Performance - Exclude frontend include from REST API calls. #20000
 * Performance - Improve performance of the query to delete version transients by removing unneeded "ORDER BY". #21274